rajKrishna4818/image-generation-scoring/README.md

 A full-stack application for AI-driven ad creative generation and evaluation.

-Access the product through this link ->http://15.207.98.140:443/ or
+Access the product through this link ->http://15.207.98.140:443/

+or

+For implementing on local host follow these steps:
+    - install docker client from https://www.docker.com/
+    - clone the github repo from saarthak_dev_pro branch
+    - navigate to project directory
+    - run the command: docker-compose up --build

 ## Setup